xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/integrate-test-suite/image2016-11-22-173A493A23.png" width=70%>

+## Disintegrate test suites from qTest

-## Disintegrate a test suite/test suite folder from qTest
+Katalon allows you to disintegrate a test suite or all test suites in a folder from qTest.
 ### Disintegrate a test suite from qTest

 Remove the integration between Katalon test suites and the registered qTest locations.